Coarse Ricci curvature of hypergraphs and its generalization: Preliminaries

-Then, by the estimate~\eqref{eq:infiniticimal-estimate-resolvent-linear}, we can show
+Then by the estimate~\eqref{eq:infiniticimal-estimate-resolvent-linear}, we can show

-We prove this estimate regorously in Section~\ref{sec:comparison-on-graph}.
-The crucial point to extend the definition of curvature notion to hypergraphs is that although $W^1(m_x^\alpha, m_y^\alpha)$ cannot be extended to hypergraph due to the multivalued property of our Laplacian, $\KD_\lambda(x,y)$ can be extended naturally due to the single-valued property of the resolvent $J_\lambda$ for our Laplacian.
-In the following section, we shall introduce a $\lambda$-nonlinear Kantorovich difference which is a natural generalization of \eqref{eq:KD-graph}.
+We will prove this identity rigorously in Section~\ref{sec:comparison-on-graph}.
+The crucial point to extend the definition of Lin-Lu-Yau's curvature notion on graphs to hypergraphs is that $\lambda$-Kantrovich difference $\KD_\lambda(x,y)$ can be extended naturally to hypergraphs, since the resolvent $J_\lambda$ of our hypergraph Laplacian is single-valued (Lemma \ref{lem:conti-of-resolvent}).